This post contains affiliate links. When you purchase through our links, we may earn a commission.

 How to Grill Chicken Breast

-No one likes a dry chicken, which can happen very quickly on a hot grill, so let me tell you exactly what to do to avoid this travesty.
+No one likes a dry chicken.
+Unfortunately, this can happen very quickly on a hot grill, so let me tell you exactly what to do to avoid this travesty:

 1. Make sure your chicken breast is the same thickness throughout.
 I cut my chicken in half lengthwise, then pound the thicker part to even it out.